Capitol security review recommends sweeping changes after riot

 The study was led by former Hurricane Katrina Commander and retired Lieutenant General Russel Honore and a task force composed of other former senior military officials.

-The 15-page review seeks to streamline the chain of command after significant delays in deploying the National Guard during the riot.
+The 15-page document seeks to streamline the chain of command after significant delays in deploying the National Guard during the riot.

 It proposes giving the U.S. Capitol Police authority to request support from the National Guard and outside law enforcement without preapproval from the Capitol Police Board in "extraordinary emergency circumstances".